Surgical Case Library

 Skin & Soft Tissue

-Giant Cutaneous Papilloma of the Lumbar Region
+Giant Cutaneous Papilloma on the Lumbar Region.

 Giant and solitary cutaneous papillomas in the lumbar area are a rare clinical entity with few reports in the international literature.

-Multiple endocrine neoplasia syndrome type 2A (MEN 2A) constitutes an autosomal dominant disease characterized...
+<p style="text-align: justify;"><strong><u>Multiple endocrine neoplasia syndrome type 2A (MEN 2A) constitutes ...

 This is a rare case of parathyroid adenoma arising within the sternocleidomastoid muscle following autotransplantation after total parathyroidectomy in a MEN 2A patient.